 Mr. Cooper is the author of numerous articles in the Columbia and Harvard Law Reviews and other legal journals.
 His senior law school thesis “Negative Basis” earned the unusual honor of publication as a feature article in the Harvard Law Review, and his article Seniority and Testing Under Fair Employment Law: A General Approach to Objective Criteria of Hiring and Promotion (co-written with Richard Sobol) has been recognized as a “Citation Classic” because of its influence in the literature.
 His scholarly work in the field of taxation emphasized tax reform and combating abuse.
 Among his publications are: A Voluntary Tax?
 (1979), Taking Wealth Taxation Seriously (the 1978 Mortimer H. Hess Memorial Lecture of the New York City Bar Association), and The Taming of the Shrewd: Identifying and Controlling Income Tax Avoidance (1985).
 He was co-author and supervising editor of the textbooks Law and Poverty (1973) and Fair Employment Litigation (1975).
 A member of the D.C. and New York Bars, he has argued (unsuccessfully) in the U.S Supreme Court.

 A wanderer at heart, Mr. Cooper holds a Certificate in Celestial Navigation from the Hayden Planetarium and has navigated small boats across big oceans, sometimes solo.

 For several years he turned to writing about historic true crimes for a general audience, researching archives and court records.
-He has published Lost Love: A True Story of Passion, Murder, and Justice in Old New York (1992), and Poison Widows: A True Story of Witchcraft, Arsenic, and Murder (1994).
+See entries for Lost Love and Poison Widows.

 Contact him at firstname.lastname@example.org